beto-rodriguez/SuperXml/README.md

 **Example**

-consider numbers an array of integers in the Scope
+Consider `numbers` an array of integers in the Scope

 `<MyElement Tor.Repeat="number in numbers" myAttribute="{{number}}" />`